GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 December was not a cause for concern on Wall Street as the

-median sales price rose and the sector still appears to be a
+median sales price rose and the sector still appears set to be a

 bright spot in the U.S. economy's recovery.